roundedrectangle/SailDiscord/README.md

 ### Code Design

-- When sharing IDs between Python and QML, we convert them to strings.
-QML can mess up large integers so we use strings.
-We never really operate IDs in QML except for sending them back to Python in exchange for other data.
+- When sharing discord snowflake IDs between Python and QML, they should be converted to strings.
+QML can mess up with large integers so strings are used.
+IDs are never really operated in QML except for sending them back to Python in exchange for other data.

 ## Credits